bgpfix/bgpfix/README.md

 # Example

-A basic sketch of how to use bgpfix in Go:
+A basic example on how to establish a BGP session with a router, and print all messages as JSON to stdout:

 ```go
 package main